 All of these aforementioned costs increase when you encounter low order volumes, or, put differently, low sales.

-You incur a number of hidden costs when you encounter high demand but have low inventory counts.
+You incur several hidden costs when you encounter high demand but have low inventory counts.

-This is because a number of companies will rush shipments into their warehouse in the hopes of saving the sale.
-Doing this means they’ll incur higher freight, expedite fees, and surcharges from vendors who are forced to push the company’s order ahead of others.
+This is because some companies will rush shipments into their warehouse in the hopes of saving the sale.
+Doing this means they’ll incur higher freight fees and surcharges from vendors who are forced to push the company’s order ahead of others.

 Then, once that shipment arrives, the company will incur additional costs in the form of overtime as they unpack, inspect, and or repack the product.
 These costs are even higher for manufacturers.